pikatchu/closedsource/book/0300-infinite_loop.md

 Then, a wave of cheers erupted.

-The companions, young and old, gathered around her, their faces lit with admiration.
+The Companions, young and old, gathered around her, their faces lit with admiration.
 Some clapped her on the back, others ruffled her hair, and a few simply smiled, nodding in quiet recognition.
 She saw Sebastian grinning proudly, shaking his head as if he couldn’t believe what she had pulled off.
 Erling, ever the troublemaker, gave her an exaggerated bow.

 "You’re a legend," he said, smirking.